~/jeffreymoro/teaching

 - Advanced Media Theory, for UMD’s Immersive Media Design program, a joint degree program between the Department of Art and the School of Computer Science.

-- Introduction to Digital Studies, designed as from the ground up for UMD’s English program.
+- Introduction to Digital Studies, designed as from the ground up for UMD’s undergraduate English program.